paeb37/pie/README.md

     python repo_analyzer.py https://github.com/paeb37/ui-design.git

-2. Open the cloned repo in Cursor, and run Agent mode with the produced "instructions.md" file
+2. Open the cloned repo in Cursor, and run Agent mode with the produced "instructions.md" file.
+You can just say "Follow these instructions"

     Full analysis report will be saved to the "report.md" file